apprenticeharper/DeDRM_tools/FAQs.md

 Install calibre.
 Install the DeDRM\_plugin in calibre.
 Install the Obok\_plugin in calibre.
 Restart calibre.
 In the DeDRM_plugin customisation dialog add in any E-Ink Kindle serial numbers and your B&N account email address and password.
 Remember that the plugin only tries to remove DRM when ebooks are imported, not at any other time.

 # Breaking News
 ### The recent (September 2016) Kobo Desktop update to version 4.0.x has added encryption to the database of ebooks.
-The obok plugin does not currently work with Kobo Desktop 4.0.x.
+A test version of the obok plugin can be downloaded directly from the repository here: https://github.com/apprenticeharper/DeDRM_tools/tree/master/Obok_calibre_plugin

 # Installing the Tools
 ## The calibre plugin